fastzhong/mth252/slides.md

 </div>

 ---
+layout: center
+---

+# Search Tree

+---
 layout: two-cols
 ---

 # Binary Search Tree

 <br/>

 <span class="hl-bg">Binary Search Tree</span> (BST) is a binary tree and:

 -   left subtree has smaller elements
 -   right subtree has bigger elements

 <br/>

 💡 any BST subtree is still a BST
 💡 BST node must be comparable

 <br/>

 <span class="norm">💬 in some BST implementation all values are unique, so we exclude duplicates now</span>

 ::right::